 State Street Promenade Market

 Every Thursday from 3 p.m. to 7 p.m., State Street is transformed into a local marketplace for locals and visitors alike to meet and shop the products of local artisans.
 As you browse and buy, enjoy temporary art and light installations and sample eats and drinks from downtown purveyors.
-To ensure a safe experience for all, masks are required, and each booth will have hand sanitizer available.

 Know Before You Go